-But Elizabeth had no desire to go back home.
-Instead, she got off the train when it stopped at the next town.
-She met and quickly formed an attachment to Army Air Force Major Matt Gordon, Jr. The year was 1944, and she was in love again.
-Again, she waited for her lover’s homecoming from war, and the promise of marriage that would follow.
+However, Elizabeth had no desire to go back home.
+Instead, she got off the train in Florida.
+She met and quickly formed an attachment to Army Air Force Major Matt Gordon, Jr., and in 1944 she fell in love.
+She accepted his marriage proposal while he was in India, but her dreams of a life with the Major ended abruptly.

-On August 22, 1946, Elizabeth answered a knock on her door.
+Elizabeth answered a knock on her door.
 On the porch was a postal messenger with a telegram addressed to her.
 The message inside was from the mother of the Major.
-It bluntly stated, “Have received notification from the War department.
+It bluntly stated, “Have received notification from the War Department.
 My son, Matt, killed in air crash.”
-She headed straight to the bar.
-After she returned home the next morning, she packed up her few belongings and left her hometown once again, for the last time.

-Her murder was so horrific and when the news reporters saw how beautiful The Black Dahlia was in her government application photo, they knew they had a sensational story.
-Wanting to juice up the story, they resorted to the most unethical thing a person could ever do.
+The murder was horrifying.
+When the news reporters saw how beautiful The Black Dahlia was in her government application photo, they knew they had a sensational story.
+Wanting to juice up the piece, they resorted to the most unethical thing a person could ever do.
 They phoned Elizabeth’s mother, Phoebe Short, and told her that her daughter had won a beauty contest.
 After getting as much personal information about Elizabeth from her mother, they informed her that her daughter was actually dead.

 Her Personal Effects

-Then, nine days after short’s death, someone mailed a package to the Examiner.
-In it contained Elizabeth Short’s birth certificate, social security card, address book, and Matt Gordon‘s obituary.
-The package reeked of the smell of gasoline.
-The sender probably used it to erase his or her fingerprints from the envelope.
-The police tracked down and interviewed all the men listed in her address book.
+Nine days after Short’s death, someone mailed a package to the Examiner – possibly the killer.
+It contained Elizabeth Short’s birth certificate, social security card, address book, and Matt Gordon‘s obituary.
+The package reeked of gasoline, which the sender used to erase any fingerprints from the envelope.
+Police tracked down and interviewed all the men listed in her address book.
 But this did not bring them any viable leads.